Science on Trial

 The structure transfers even if the moral weight does not.
 A practice that looks pathological from outside is unremarkable from inside, because the local rituals make sense to the people performing them.

 Not every appeal to authority is a fallacy.
 For a layperson deferring to expert consensus, it is a reasonable division of epistemic labor; you can’t personally check every claim.
-For one scientist citing another scientist’s credence, when both have the tools to verify, it is a fallacy masquerading as evidence.
-You have been trained to treat the second as the first.
+But for one scientist citing another scientist’s credence, that’s when it becomes a fallacy.

-The same invisibility produced eugenics inside the institution this post is arraigning.
+The same invisibility produced eugenics.
 R. A. Fisher, patron saint of statistical inference and inventor of the p-value, was an active eugenicist.
 Peer-reviewed journals published the work through the 1930s, and forced sterilizations continued into the 1970s.
 The institution now treats eugenics as an alien moral failure rather than as work once published, funded, taught, and credentialed from inside the house.
 Credentialed consensus, journals, and prestige launder ideology as knowledge.
 That is the mechanism.

-PhD students aren’t villains for wanting to be credentialed.
-Advisors aren’t villains for teaching them which documents to write and which people to network with.
-Labs aren’t villains for optimizing publication count.
+PhD students aren’t villains for wanting to be credentialed, nor are advisors for teaching them who to schmooze with.
+Nor are labs for pumping up those publication numbers.
 The institution is internally coherent.
-Whether it is doing science is a question the rituals cannot ask.
 A discipline that can’t discipline itself is a profession.

 Who is the jury?

 If the jury is other credentialed scientists, science is a priesthood with extra steps.
-The same people who wrote the papers adjudicate the papers.
+The same people who wrote the papers gatekeep their temple.

 In March 2020, Bik publicly criticized Didier Raoult’s hydroxychloroquine paper, flagging non-randomized controls and six omitted treated patients, including one who died.
 In April 2021, Raoult’s IHU in Marseille filed a criminal complaint against her for harcèlement moral aggravé, tentative de chantage, and tentative d’extorsion.
 The prosecutor reportedly closed it in March 2024.
 The paper was retracted in December 2024.

-The jury is anyone who can read the evidence record.
-What it needs is the trail.
+The jury should be anyone who can read the evidence trail.

 It’s a club

 Put in economic terms, the scientific community functions as a cartel.
 Peer review is the admissibility rule.
 Citation is the currency.
 Credentialing is the output the members license.
-When an outside auditor produces an inspectable claim the club cannot contain (Bik, Wilmshurst, Data Colada), the club answers with criminal complaints, libel suits, and defamation claims.
-Carlin put it more cleanly than any economist: “It’s a big club, and you ain’t in it.”
+When an outside auditor produces an inspectable claim (Bik, Wilmshurst, Data Colada), the club answers with criminal complaints, libel suits, and defamation claims.
+George Carlin said it better than the auditors: “It’s a big club, and you ain’t in it.”

-The journal isn’t a stream of trials; it’s a trophy case for grant applications.
-What can’t be displayed isn’t submitted, and what is submitted is written for the case.
+You would think that the journal is a stream of discoveries, but if you look closer, it’s a trophy case for grant applications.
+What can’t be displayed isn’t submitted, and what is submitted is written for the trophies.

 The labor structure confirms the shape.
-NIH predoctoral stipends work out to $13.84 an hour at forty hours, below the minimum wage in New York, San Francisco, or Boston.
+NIH predoctoral stipends work out to $13.84 an hour at forty hours.
+It’s below the minimum wage in New York, San Francisco, or Boston.
 Research hours are rarely forty.
 Postdocs at the NIH scale approach or cross the line at 60–70 hour weeks.
 14% of doctorate recipients self-finance out of personal resources.
 Only 7–8% of 2024 research-doctorate recipients had an immediate tenure-track job lined up.
-The lotto rarely pays out.
+The lotto is negative EV.

 The price of the ticket also rises.
 Academic postdocs grew from 12,500 in 1979 to 70,000 in 2024; multi-year postdoc chains are standard, and assistant-professor candidates arrive at hiring with materially more publications than their predecessors.
-The cartel’s temporal shape is a pyramid scheme.
-Early entrants cashed in.
-Later cohorts run on inflating credentials against diminishing real positions, and each new generation subsidizes the last with cheaper labor and heavier dues.
+The cartel’s temporal shape is a pyramid.
+Early entrants already cashed in.
+Later cohorts are inflating credentials against diminishing real positions, and each new generation subsidizes the last with cheaper labor and heavier dues.

-The cartel is not a failure of the institution.
-It is the institution operating as designed.
-Good work still gets done inside it, by people paying personal cost to do it right.
+Despite this, good work still gets done inside the club, by people paying personal cost to do it right.

 ”But Gino and Ariely were outliers”

 Three of the four exhibits above describe honest work.
-Exhibit 1, where 49 percentage points of positive cardiovascular findings evaporated under pre-registration, involves no fraud.
-Exhibit 2, the 96% positive-result rate persisting since 1959, requires no fabrication.
+Exhibit A, where 49 percentage points of positive cardiovascular findings evaporated under pre-registration, involves no fraud.
+Exhibit B, the 96% positive-result rate persisting since 1959, requires no fabrication.
 P-hacking, HARKing, and selective outcome reporting are all within the rules.
-Exhibit 4, citations that don’t update when papers retract, is infrastructure, not malice.
+Exhibit D, citations that don’t update when papers retract, is infrastructure.

 Fraud is the one failure mode the institution acknowledges.
 The other three are what happens when the protocol is optional.

 The 96% rate predates Ariely’s first paper by half a century.
-Sterling documented 97% positive in 1959.
-Gino was not yet alive.
+When Sterling documented 97% positive in 1959, Gino was not yet alive.

 If self-correction means publishing a retraction, yes.
 If it means the update propagating through the literature, no.